-Goosehead granted long-term equity awards in the form of stock options in order to align the interests of its executives with its shareholders and to promote sustainable growth over the long term.
-Each NEO was awarded stock options based on the individual NEO's scope of responsibilities and to encourage each NEO to perform at the highest level and contribute significantly to the long-term success of Goosehead, thereby furthering the best interests of our shareholders.
-The following awards were made to our NEOs in 2020:
+Goosehead grants long-term equity awards in the form of stock options in order to align the interests of its executives with its shareholders and to promote sustainable growth over the long term.
+Prior to 2022, each NEO was awarded stock options every two years based on the individual NEO's scope of responsibilities and to encourage each NEO to perform at the highest level and contribute significantly to the longterm success of Goosehead, thereby furthering the best interests of our shareholders.
+As option awards were granted in 2020, no awards were made to our NEOs in 2021.